ohata-toast/RDS/en/db-instance.md

 Candidate master has a process for detecting failures, which periodically detects the state of the master.
 This detection period is called ping interval and takes failover if four consecutive health checks fail.
 The shorter the ping interval, the more sensitive to the fault respond is, and the longer the ping interval, the less insensitive the fault respond is.
 It is important to set the appropriate ping interval for the service load accordingly.

 > [Note]
-> When the master's storage usage is full, the high availability monitoring process detects it as a failure and takes action, which you should be taken note of.
+> When the master's data storage usage is full, the high availability monitoring process detects it as a failure and takes action, which you should be taken note of.

 ### Automatic Failover